JuliaGraphics/Luxor.jl/docs/src/text.md

 ## Specifying the font ("Pro" API)

 To select a font in the Pro text API, use `setfont()` and supply both the font name and a size.

-You *may* be able to use [Fontconfig.jl](https://github.com/JuliaGraphics/Fontconfig.jl) to find out which fonts are available to Julia.

 ```@docs
 setfont